KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/prologue-of-john.md

 ---

-## John 1:17 — The Law and the Grace-and-Truth
+## John 1:17 — The Law and the Grace-and-Veracity

 > *For the law was given by Moses, but grace and truth came by Jesus Christ.*